LukeLu1263/lukelu1263.github.com/index.md

 I love singing.
 This is s song sang by me.
 Just a section of [“The Lonely Season”](http://t.cn/zQOetz7 "The Lonely Season")

-The following are my team, familiar robot and I.
+The following are my team, familiar robot, online certification and I.

 ##I worked in the aboratory!
 ![Laboratory](/images/lab.jpg "Laboratory")